Tight Pennsylvania GOP Senate race; Mastriano wins gov nod - NewsBreak

 Tight Pennsylvania GOP Senate race; Mastriano wins gov nod

-HARRISBURG, Pa. — (AP) — Donald Trump's preferred candidate in Pennsylvania's Senate Republican primary was essentially tied with a more traditional rival, while his pick for governor notched a commanding victory Tuesday as the former president worked to expand his hold on the GOP.
+Donald Trump’s choice for Pennsylvania governor won his primary Tuesday night and his Senate pick was locked in an exceedingly close contest as the former president worked to expand his hold on the Republican Party.

-Doug Mastriano was already surging in the governor's race when Trump issued an endorsement over the weekend supporting the far-right state senator.
-But Mehmet Oz, the celebrity heart surgeon endorsed by Trump, was locked with former hedge fund manager David McCormick in a race that was too early to call Wednesday morning.
+Trump’s late endorsement helped put the already surging Doug Mastriano, a far-right state senator, over the top in the GOP governor's primary in one of the nation's premier battleground states.
+But Mehmet Oz, the celebrity heart surgeon endorsed by Trump, was locked with former hedge fund manager David McCormick in a race that was too early to call.

-Pennsylvania law requires recounts when the margin between the top two candidates is 0.5 percentage points or less.
-With just a few hundred votes separating Oz and McCormick, the result may not be clear for several days.

-Tuesday marked the busiest night of the nascent primary season, with contests also being waged in North Carolina, Kentucky, Oregon and Idaho.
-Both parties are choosing candidates to enter the fall general election, when control of Congress, governor’s mansions and key elections posts are up for grabs.

-In the perennial battleground of Pennsylvania, Mastriano's victory was notable for what it signaled about the direction of the GOP.
-With the future of abortion rights in question at the U.S. Supreme Court, Mastriano has said he supports banning the procedure from conception, with no exceptions.

-He has also promoted Trump's lies about nonexistent, widespread voter fraud costing him the 2020 election and was outside the U.S. Capitol when a mob overran it during the deadly 2021 insurrection.
-He's also been subpoenaed by the House committee investigating the Capitol riot following his efforts to name a slate of alternate Electoral College electors in Trump's favor.

-If Mastriano were to win in the fall, he would shape how elections are conducted in Pennsylvania — where the governor appoints the secretary of state, who oversees how elections are run.
-He has pledged to take the extraordinary step of requiring voters to “re-register” to vote, a move that would almost certainly encounter legal hurdles.
+Mastriano has trumpeted the former president’s lies about nonexistent, widespread voter fraud costing him the 2020 election .
+He was outside the U.S. Capitol when a mob overran it during the deadly 2021 insurrection, which could repel critical moderates in the general election .
+If he were to win in the fall, he would shape how elections are conducted in Pennsylvania — where the governor appoints the secretary of state, who oversees how elections are run.

 Trump scored an easier victory early in the night when U.S. Rep. Ted Budd clinched the GOP nomination for Senate in North Carolina.
 Trump’s surprise endorsement last year lifted Budd, a little known congressman, over better-known rivals, including a former governor.
 He quickly pivoted to a general election message focused on breaking Democratic control of Washington.